Luar77/Project-Remix-Texture-Pack/pack/README.md

 - By DanKy99.

 swing 17:
-- By Luar77.
+- By luar77.
 - Reference to an original character from Luar77.

 swing 18:
-- By KetsuTT.
+- By exiiTT.
 - Collab with AlexisDrawz (thanks).
 Refers to a Kirby variant in the gladiator or warrior style games.
 - ![reference_image_1](https://raw.githubusercontent.com/Luar77/Icon-Resprite-Texture-Pack/main/reference%20images/swing_18(1).png)